CA-MERN/MERN-Part-A-Docs/README.md

     * Click on the recipe to go to single recipe page and display recipe data from saved data.
 * Smart Features
     * Implement alternate ingredient middleware matching eg. Cilantro = coriander if API does not have in place.
-    * Implement if search recipes is click, but the user has no

 #### Nice to Have Features
 * Search History capture